Understanding “Equitable Distribution” in Virginia Divorce

 Equitable distribution in Virginia seeks to ensure a fair division of marital property and debts, taking into account the contributions and needs of both spouses.
 Understanding this process is crucial for anyone navigating a divorce, ensuring that you are prepared to protect your interests and achieve a fair outcome.
 A great first step when starting this process is to google the code section referenced above and consider how the equitable distribution statute will apply to your personal circumstances.

-if you have questions or need any assistance concerning guidance around divorce proceedings or equitable distribution, please contact Christian Lapham at (703) 525-4000 or clapham@beankinney.com.
+If you have questions or need any assistance concerning guidance around divorce proceedings or equitable distribution, please contact Christian Lapham at (703) 525-4000 or clapham@beankinney.com.

 This article is for informational purposes only and does not contain or convey legal advice.
 Consult a lawyer.
 Any views or opinions expressed herein are those of the authors and are not necessarily the views of any client.